mccainjl/R-Code/README.md

 ## IRT.R:

 This script file shows me using Item Response Theory (IRT) to evaluate a relatively new measure of narcissism, the Communal Narcissism Inventory (CNI), that was created using Classical Test Theory methods.
-We used preexisting data with permission from a colleague and evaluated the CNI based on standard Classical Test Theory metrics (such as Cronbach's alpha) and then using several IRT models, including the GRM, the GPCM, and the Nominal models.
-The results of this analysis were presented as a poster at the Society for Personality and Social Psychology (SPSP) 2016 annual meeting.
+We used preexisting data with permission from a colleague and evaluated the CNI based on standard Classical Test Theory metrics (such as Cronbach's alpha) and then using several IRT models, including the GRM, the GPCM, and the Nominal models, as well as creating item characteristic curves and comparing individual item performance metrics.
+The results of this analysis were presented as a poster at the Society for Personality and Social Psychology (SPSP) 2016 annual meeting (which can be found here: https://osf.io/rwn5h/), and suggest that the CNI contains rather extreme items that most people who are not strongly narcissistic won't endorse, making it less informative about nonclinical populations.

+## EFAandCFA.R:

+This script file uses the Communal Narcissism data from the IRT exercise to perform exploratory and confirmatory factor analysis on the Communal Narcissism Inventory.
+This is mostly to demonstrate how I use the psych and lavaan packages in R to conduct factor analysis.
+I discuss my process of comparing fit indices, considering theory and parsimony, and how I would use my judgment to determine the best factor structure for the data.